Ananym/welcome-to-nexus/economy/crafting.md

 ### Jewelling

-Acquire a bunch of crafted amber, as well as an enormous amount of gold.
+Acquire a bunch of crafted amber, as well as an enormous amount of coins.
 Visit Sel in the wilderness at 46/42 and say 'jewel'.
-Each attempt will cost gold as well as amber.
+Each attempt will cost coins as well as amber.
 High rank jewellers can make a wide variety things, of which only diadems are seriously valuable.

 ## Mental Skills